Creek Council Oak Tree: History

 The surviving Creeks then built their village near the Council Oak.
 They named the village talasi or "Old Town."

 The Council Oak is believed to have been a mature tree when the Creeks arrived.
-Although its age is not known, the same tree still lives as of 2019.
+Although its age is not known, the same tree still lives as of 2023.
 One source claims it is a post oak tree (Quercus stellata).
 The Tulsa Preservation Commission article identified the tree as a burr oak (Quercus macrocarpa).
 Both are species of white oak and native to Oklahoma.

 Private citizens acquired the land during the early 20th Century.
 At one time, oilman Harry Ford Sinclair lived in a large house adjacent to the tree; a later owner, the Oral Roberts Evangelistic Association, razed the house but retained the tree.
 By 1960, it seemed that the tree and its surroundings would be destroyed to create a parking lot.
 Instead, the Creek Nation and several individuals bought the site, which they donated to the City of Tulsa.
 The city turned the 1.86 acre plot into Creek Nation Council Oak Park.
 Richard Thornton was named as the architect for the park.

 The tree was listed in the National Register of Historic Places under Criterion A, with NRIS number 76001576.
 The tree was placed in a Historic Preservation Zone at 18th Street and Cheyenne Avenue in Tulsa, Oklahoma in January, 1992.
-The tree was still living as of 2014.
+The tree was still living as of 2024.
+Largely due to the grassroots work done by Riverview Neighborhood Association, and the foundation created by the group to preserve, protect, and promote the historical site, the tree was returned to the Muscogee (Creek) Nation in a ceremony on November 9, 2024.